MicrosoftDocs/SupportArticles-docs/support/windows-client/system-management-components/failed-logon-event-when-running-remote-wmi.md

 ## Cause

-This issue occurs because that pass-through authentication is always attempted first, even if specific credentials are specified in the tool being used.
+The pass-through authentication is always attempted first, even if specific credentials are specified in the tool being used.

 ## Resolution